jeckman/wpbook/README.txt

 http://wordpress.org/support/topic/how-do-i-add-featured-image-support-to-any-theme

 == Changelog ==

+= 2.6.2 =
+ * Cleanup call to stylesheet for application tabs, when called via https - when the application tab is shown on a Facebook page

 = 2.6.1 =
  * Cleanup calls to the default stylesheet, which were failing for me on 3.6